Earth

 The four seasons on Earth | Why the Earth has seasons?

-Many people think summers occur when the earth is closer to the sun.
+Many people believe that summer occurs when the Earth is closer to the Sun.
 This is not true.
-In fact, when there are summers in the Northern Hemisphere, the Southern Hemisphere experiences winter and vice-versa.
+In fact, when the Northern Hemisphere experiences summer, the Southern Hemisphere experiences winter, and vice versa.
 So what causes the four seasons?
-Let’s read.
+Let’s learn.
 The seasons on Earth (or any other planet) occur due to its axial

 The four seasons on Earth | Why the Earth has seasons?
 Read More »